B.Com – Professional

 Eligibilty

-Students who have completed Two Years Pre-University Course of Karnataka or Equivalent thereto are eligible to seek Admission to B. Com Professional – USCMA Degree Program.
-Candidates should have studied Business Studies and Accountancy at the Pre University Level.
+Students who have completed the two-Year Pre-University Course of Karnataka or its equivalent are eligible to seek admission to the B. Com Professional degree programme.
+Candidates should have studied Business Studies and Accountancy at the Pre-University level.

 Duration of Course